-47. The Licencee shall, during construction and operation of the Development, take all appropriate measures to prevent erosion and the deposition of sediment into any waterbody.
+- d) submit a report to the Director about the causes of breakdown and measures taken, within one week of the repairs being done. - 26.
+The Licencee shall, during construction and maintenance of the Development, take all appropriate measures to prevent erosion and the deposition of sediment into any waterbodies.